MycroftAI/skill-support/README.md

-# Support #
+# Support
-Creates support tickets and troubleshoots issues
+Create support tickets and troubleshoot issues

-## Description ##
+## Description
-This skill will ask the user for a description of any problem they face and send an email containing system info which can be forwarded to our support email.
-It can also just send debug info.
+Generate a package with debugging information and have it sent to your registered account.
+This packet can be used for debugging issues yourself or can be sent on to the support team.

+This uses the (termbin.com/)[http://termbin.com/] service for storing the debugging information.

-## Examples ##
+## Examples
- * "Create a support ticket."
+ * "Create a support ticket"
- * "You're not working."
+ * "You're not working!"
- * "Send me debug info."
+ * "Send me debug info"

-## Credits ##
+## Credits
 Mycroft AI